 Fast Track Grant Program FAQs

 The Fast Track grant program was created to respond to emergent and time sensitive community needs.
 The application is brief, reporting requirements are simple, and all funds will be distributed in the same month that organizations apply.
-The Byrne Family Foundation Trust began this program in 2022; as such, we expect it to change and evolve over time.

 Below, you’ll find a list of commonly asked questions.
 Please review them in full before reaching out with an additional inquiry.
 If you do have a question that you don’t see answered here, we’re happy to discuss over email.